dortania/OpenCore-Install-Guide/ktext.md

 Without the below 2, no system is bootable:

 * [VirtualSMC](https://github.com/acidanthera/VirtualSMC/releases)(<span style="color:red">Required</span>)
-  * Emulates the SMC chip found on real macs, without this macOS will not boot
+  * Emulates the SMC chip found on real macs, without this macOS will not boot.
   * Alternative is FakeSMC which can have better or worse support, most commonly used on legacy hardware.
-  * Requires OS X 10.6 or newer
+  * Requires OS X 10.6 or newer.
 * [Lilu](https://github.com/acidanthera/Lilu/releases)(<span style="color:red">Required</span>)
   * A kext to patch many processes, required for AppleALC, WhateverGreen, VirtualSMC and many other kexts.
 Without Lilu, they will not work.
-  * Note that Lilu and plugins requires OS X 10.8 or newer to function
+  * Note that Lilu and plugins requires OS X 10.8 or newer to function.

 ::: details Legacy "Must haves" kexts

-For those planning to boot OS X 10.7 and older on 32 bit hardware, you'll want to use the below instead of VirtualSMC:
+For those planning to boot OS X 10.7 and older on 32-bit hardware, you'll want to use the below instead of VirtualSMC:

 * [FakeSMC-32](https://github.com/khronokernel/Legacy-Kexts/blob/master/32Bit-only/Zip/FakeSMC-32.kext.zip?raw=true)